European SMR pre-Partnership

 Draft Report and annex

 The main objectives of this WS is to identify specific needs for SMR manufacturing & designs, analyse standardisation potential of SMRs, analyse the potential use of Non-Nuclear standard components, identify ways to maximise new tools and methods in SMRs manufacture & through-life operation/I&M – digitalisation, novel techniques, etc. The work shall focus on the European supply chain.

-The main objectives of this WS would be to define a comprehensive R&D&I strategic agenda and roadmap coherent with market needs, licensing requirements, supply chain readiness and sustainability for SMRs development and their use for various applications (Heat, Hydrogen, …).
+Innovation, research and development are at the heart of all successful initiatives in the industry.
+This work-stream will seek to define a comprehensive R&D&I strategic agenda and roadmap coherent with market needs, licensing requirements, supply chain readiness and sustainability for SMRs development and their use for various applications (heat, hydrogen, etc.).
 It should also identify the needed facilities to perform this programme, and set up a coherent and consistent training and education programme.